elixir-bridge/elixir-bridge.github.io/03_Chatter/02-add-a-perisistence-layer.markdown

 end
 ```

 Now, we'll need to handle this message using a new handler called `handle_info/2`.
-Let's add this to our gen_server:
+This is a callback on `Phoenix.Channel` that takes care of executing calls not related to requests and responses from sockets.
+Think of it as a catchall for function calls to the channel.

 ```elixir
 def handle_info(:after_join, socket) do